karmasakshi/jet/README.md

 Update [pre-commit](./.husky/pre-commit).
 As a good practice, ensure every task is defined [package.json](./package.json) and can be run independently.

+More tasks mean longer commit times.

 <br />

 [↑ Back to Contents](#contents)

 #### Update dependencies

 Run `npm run reinstall-dependencies`.
-It calls the following subscripts to remove all dependencies, then install their latest versions: `x:uninstall-devDependencies`, `x:uninstall-dependencies`, `x:install-dependencies`, `x:install-devDependencies`.
+It runs the following subscripts to remove all dependencies, then install their latest versions: `x:uninstall-devDependencies`, `x:uninstall-dependencies`, `x:install-dependencies`, `x:install-devDependencies`.
+You shouldn't have to run these subscripts yourself (hence the `x:` prefix.).

 For this to work, ensure the subscripts are updated every time a dependency is added or removed.